JPT-Gross/btsa-deprecated-/bsta-handbook-2021-22 1.0.md

 8. No repairs are allowed after time trials begin.
 9. Each participant has the times of two (2) official flights recorded by the timer.
 ## Regulations
-1. Models are to be made of wood and tissue paper for fuselage and flying surfaces (wings, fin and stabilizer).
+1. Models are to be made of wood and tissue paper for fuselage and flying surfaces (wings, fin, and stabilizer).
 No plastic foams, films, or condenser paper are allowed.
 2. Models use a commercially available plastic propeller or propeller assembly: minimum of 140mm to a maximum of 170mm in diameter.
 Trimming or thinning propellers is allowed to achieve balance and/or to reduce weight.
 3. Fuselage dimension: minimum of 300mm in length measured with prop assembly attached.
 4. Wingspan: maximum of 50cm horizontally projected, wing chord 12cm projected.